 If you're a landlord or a property manager, you probably know the importance of having good software in your toolbox.

-Today, there are several property management services (most of which are free) that can help you process rental applications, sign lease agreements, screen tenants, collect payments, list your rentals, and more.
+Today, several property management services (most of which are free) can help you process rental applications, sign lease agreements, screen tenants, collect payments, list your rentals, and more.

-Some of these property management services are only designed to do a few key things and they aren’t intended to serve every kind of landlord.
-Others are designed to handle every conceivable task a landlord needs to think about, and they really can be used for any type of property management operation, regardless of the size.
+Some of these property management services are only designed to do a few key things and aren't intended to serve every kind of landlord.
+Others are designed to handle every conceivable task a landlord needs to think about.
+They can be used for any type of property management operation, regardless of the size.

 What Can TenantCloud Do?

-TenantCloud can handle a lot of different tasks in the day-to-day operations of a property manager.
-It can be tailored to work for landlords who have a single unit or landlords who have hundreds of units under management.
+TenantCloud can handle many different tasks in a property manager's day-to-day operations.
+It can be tailored to work for landlords with a single unit or landlords with hundreds of units under management.

-While there is a lot of ground to cover, in this review, we’re going to cover most of the core functions that will apply to most landlords, which includes things like:
+While there is a lot of ground to cover, in this review, we're going to cover most of the core functions that will apply to most landlords, which include things like: